Comparison of Serbo-Croatian standard varieties: Phonemes

 merged into [dʒ].
 As result, speakers of those dialects often have difficulties distinguishing these sounds.

 Orthography

-The Serbian variety usually phonetically transcribes foreign names and words (although both transcription and transliteration are allowed), whereas the Croatian standard usually transliterates.
-Bosnian accepts both models, but transliteration is often preferred.
+The Serbian variety usually phonetically transcribes foreign names and words (although both transcription and transliteration are allowed), whereas the Croatian standard usually transliterates (i.e. keeping foreign spellings intact).
+Bosnian and Montenegrin accept both models, but transliteration is often preferred.

-Also, when the subject of the future tense is omitted, producing a reversal of the infinitive and auxiliary "ću", only the final "i" of the infinitive is orthographically elided in Croatian and Bosnian, whereas in Serbian the two have merged into a single word:
+Also, when the subject of the future tense is omitted, producing a reversal of the infinitive and auxiliary "ću", only the final "i" of the infinitive is orthographically elided in Croatian and Bosnian, whereas in Serbian and Montenegrin the two have merged into a single word: